stdio server — just pass the command after --

 Server Configuration Options

-MCP servers can be configured in two ways: as a local command (stdio transport) or as a remote HTTP server (Streamable HTTP transport).
+MCP servers can be configured in two ways: as a local command (stdio transport) or as a remote server (Streamable HTTP or SSE transport).

 Local Command (stdio)